 1. hormonal changes create Qi rollercoasters

-Women’s Qi is closely linked to blood and hormonal cycles, so changes around PMS, the menstrual cycle, and perimenopause can all:
+Women’s Qi is closely linked to blood and hormonal cycles, so changes around PMS, the menstrual cycle, and perimenopause can:

-- Disrupt your Liver Qi (leading to mood swings and gut spasms)
+- lead to mood swings and gut spasms (Liver Qi disruption)

 2. stress disrupts Qi (a traffic jam in your gut)